 For the sun burned beach, goers with sand still in their shoes, the S.O.B. or Smokin' Oyster Brewery, is no fuss and all fun.
 Visitors love picking up S.O.B. memorabilia after a few drinks.
 For the freshly showered, out for a special occasion crowd you can’t beat the long established Prawn Broker for consistently good quality and service.

-You’ll also find some of the best local seafood haunts are nowhere near the water, instead they are miles away, tucked in obscure strip malls.
+Almost every restaurant serves some kind of seafood here but you'll find some of the best local seafood haunts nowhere near the water, tucked in obscure strip malls.
 Don’t be afraid of what you’ll find inside.
 10Best has your back and some extra tartar sauce to boot.

 The Gulfshore Grill is one restaurant with two great vibes.
 The indoor portion provides quiet, the comfort of air conditioning and views of the Gulf of Mexico from every seat.
 The outside deck, also called The Cottage, serves the same menu, however, shirts are not required here and there is live music almost every night.
 Whether inside or out, you get front row seating for some of the best parties on the beach.
 Start with the famous Beach Bread then try the Grouper Platter.
 The Gulfshore Grill is open for breakfast, lunch and dinner.
 Take advantage of the valet service as towing companies are active in this area.
 (239-765-5440)